foneandrew/web-basics-hello-world/README.md

 _Note: SimpleHTTPServer will default to serving the index.html file at the root url_

-_Note: If you are using python 3 then I think you will need to run_ `python3 -m http.server 8000` _instead._
+_Note: If you are using python 3 then I think you will need to run_ `python -m http.server 8000` _instead._

 _Note: You might be able to just open the index.html page in a browser, but most browsers have security features that disable a bunch of things we might need when loading files locally.
 The python server will help us get around these security restrictions._